-A survey from Driving.ca revealed that 85% of Canadians in the market for a vehicle weigh price and fuel efficiency more heavily than safety when considering a purchase.
+A survey from Driving.ca revealed that 85 per cent of Canadians in the market for a vehicle weigh price and fuel efficiency more heavily than safety when considering a purchase.

-The sites New Car Survey took a look at Canadian car buyers habits when shopping for a vehicle.
-All of the information in Driving.cas survey was self-reported.
+The sites New Car Survey took a look at Canadian car buyers’ habits when shopping for a vehicle.
+All of the information in Driving.ca survey was self-reported.
 It found that, on average, shoppers are comparing three to four different models before choosing one to take home.

 The features the respondents considered to be most important were price and fuel efficiency while quality, style, and safety were less important.

-Of the survey participants, 56% said that they would prefer to know what a neighbor paid for the same model of vehicle that they were looking to purchase, which further reveals Canadian car buyers tendency to think with their wallets, first and foremost.
+Of the survey participants, 56 per cent said that they would prefer to know what a neighbor paid for the same model of vehicle that they were looking to purchase, which further reveals Canadian car buyers’ tendency to think with their wallets, first and foremost.

 The importance of the remaining factors fell out the following way:

-- 73% of respondents cited fuel efficiency as a top concern;
+- 73 per cent of respondents cited fuel efficiency as a top concern;

-- 61% of respondents said the vehicles handling was one of the most important factors in their decision;
+- 61 per cent of respondents said the vehicles handling was one of the most important factors in their decision;

-- 45% of respondents felt vehicle aesthetics are just as important as quality;
+- 45 per cent of respondents felt vehicle aesthetics are just as important as quality;

-- 20% would consider a vehicle with more horsepower over those with less; and
+- 20 per cent would consider a vehicle with more horsepower over those with less; and

-- 16% of respondents need software, technological components or gadgets to keep them interested in a vehicle.
+- 16 per cent of respondents need software, technological components or gadgets to keep them interested in a vehicle.

-Some respondents (12%) said that they feel shopping for a new car was more stressful than planning a vacation, but that planning a wedding would be more stressful than both of those experiences.
+Some respondents (12 per cent) said that they feel shopping for a new car was more stressful than planning a vacation, but that planning a wedding would be more stressful than both of those experiences.